Biden in Iowa says 'poor kids are just as bright and just as talented as white kids'

 Breaking News Emails

-Former Vice President and 2020 Democratic candidate Joe Biden told a crowd in Iowa Thursday that “poor kids are just as bright and just as talented as white kids," an awkward moment that came during a conversation about discrimination faced by low income students.
+Former Vice President Joe Biden told a crowd in Iowa on Thursday that “poor kids are just as bright and just as talented as white kids," an awkward gaffe that came during a conversation about discrimination faced by low-income students.

 “We have this notion that somehow if you’re poor, you cannot do it.
-Poor kids are just as bright and just as talented as white kids,” he said during a town hall in Des Moines.
+Poor kids are just as bright and just as talented as white kids,” Biden, who is running for the 2020 Democratic presidential nomination, said during a town hall in Des Moines with the Asian and Latino Coalition.

 He paused, then quickly clarified, “wealthy kids, black kids, Asian kids.”